Music while in Recovery

 Prescription for Music?

 While few rehabilitation programs offer music therapy, and it is rarely mandatory, people working to overcome their addictions typically have positive results when they attend music therapy in addition to regular group and individual therapies.
-Anecdotal evidence suggests that those who attend music therapy sessions are better able to identify their feelings and less prone to justify or minimize their reactions.
+Some evidence suggests that those who attend music therapy sessions are better able to identify their feelings and less prone to justify or minimize their reactions.
 They are less likely to lie about what they feel or have experienced, and they are less likely to deny their condition or blame it on others.
 Music appears to help people overcoming addiction to better process their feelings and experiences.
 It also helps them maintain positivity about the future.

 A study from the University of Oxford regarding music’s general benefits showed that listening to music, singing, or playing music can all alleviate stress, improve athleticism, and improve the brain’s functions.
 Listening to music improves blood pressure, breathing, and heart rate.
 Music, in general, instills a sense of wellbeing by mildly regulating the body’s functions.